 Planning a Large Church Movie Event

 Thinking of going big?
 An open movie night at church can be an exciting community event.
-Check out this How to Guide for hosting a church movie night.
-This resource was put together and made available by a pastor in South Carolina in conjunction with Swank Motion Pictures.
-The guide has tips for planning, as well as obtaining the correct licensing for public and promoted movie events.
+Check out this How to Guide for hosting a movie night at your church.
+The guide was put together and made available by a pastor in South Carolina in conjunction with Swank Motion Pictures.
+You'll find tips for planning events, promoting movie nights, and obtaining the correct license.

 Matthew Kozlowski manages, edits, and writes for Building Faith.
 He lives in Alexandria, Virginia with his wife Danielle and two young daughters.
 Throughout his career he has been a teacher, camp counselor, school chaplain, camp chaplain, Sunday school teacher, parish priest, and Alpha coordinator.